Are you looking for a fun way to do spelling practice? Want to incorporate some fun tech into your lessons?

 How do we use Minecraft for Spelling Class?

-It is really simple if you are familiar with the game.
 We log into Minecraft, on the computer, or the WiiU, and then we get into “Our School World”.
 The kids go over to Our Tricky Words Door and fetch a word they want to focus on.
 They take the flash card to their computer desk, place down a wooden sign, and sound out and read the word they have, and type it in!
 When they are done, they go and put it back on the door.
 Pretty simple, fun and not boring!
 (School work being boring is what we are constantly trying to avoid around here.)

 Here we are using Minecraft back when it was the jolly phonics letter sounds word building of set 1 words.

 As you can see, we started using Uppercase Letters only, with the code mapping, while spelling in Minecraft.
-We still use this a lot, when we introduce a new set of letters, as we are doing that slowly to not overwhelm them. (you can read why here in this post coming soon) If anyone is interested in these flash cards as well, let me know, I have not made them for download yet, but I could !!
+We still use this a lot, when we introduce a new set of letters, as we are doing that slowly to not overwhelm them.

 I have created the Code Mapped, Lowercase + Precursive Font Flash Cards of the Tricky Words and they are now for sale in my Shop!